The Speakeasy course for parents and carers

 Gain Open College Network credits

-OCN credits are a way of measuring and valuing your learning.
+OCNER credits are a way of measuring and valuing your learning.
 They are nationally recognised and can help you with entry to employment or further education.

 Altogether you'll complete around 30 hours of learning.
 This includes the time spent in course sessions and time spent working on your portfolio at home.